Homemade Vanilla Wafers

-- Don’t make the wafers bigger than 1 inch or they will not soften as they should in your recipes.
+- Try not to make wafers bigger than 1 inch or the cookies will not soften as they banana pudding recipes, etc.

-- Homemade Vanilla Wafers can be stored in a zip-top bag at room temperature for up to 2 months.
+Store Homemade Vanilla Wafers in a zip top storage bag in the pantry for up to 2 months.

 - Stand mixer